 To set up a report using master and subrecord data, specify two sets of detail lines in the preliminary screen.
-On the format screen's first set of detail lines, press M for column 0, and position the master record items you want.
-On the second set of detail lines, press S for column 0, and position the subrecord items you want.
+On the format screen's first set of detail lines, type M in Column 0, and position the master record items you want.
+On the second set of detail lines, type S in Column 0, and position the subrecord items you want.

 When the report prints, a master record's data is printed once, followed by each of the master's subrecords.
-Without the M in column 0, the master record data prints before each subrecord listed.
-Remember the following rule when you use subrecords in reports: A detail line containing a blank in column 0 prints only once, regardless of the number of subrecords.
+Without the M in Column 0, the master record data prints before each subrecord listed.
+Remember the following rule when you use subrecords in reports:

+A detail line containing a blank in Column 0 is always printed.
+A detail line containing an M in Column 0 prints only once, regardless of the number of subrecords.